 For the best and fluffiest bubbles use a hand blender and save your arm.

-WILL YOU TRY POM POM BUBBLES WITH YOUR TODDLER OR PRESCHOOLER?
+WILL YOU TRY POM POM BUBBLE FOAM SENSORY BIN WITH YOUR TODDLER OR PRESCHOOLER?
 Pin it for later!